Word Tip: Is it One Word, Hyphenated, or Two Words?

 Fiance/Fiancee — One e at the end refers to a male who’s engaged.
 The other refers to a female who’s engaged.

 Hang-up/hang up — As hyphenated, it’s a noun meaning “a preoccupation, fixation, snag, impediment.”
-As two words, it’s a verb meaning “to fasten or attach so that it is supported from above”or “to end a telephone conversation.”
+As two words, it’s a verb meaning “to fasten or attach so that it is supported from above” or “to end a telephone conversation.”

 Letup/let up — As one word, it’s a noun that means “cessation, pause, relief.”
 As two words, it’s a verb meaning to allow to rise or elevate.

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.